Use this checklist to troubleshoot your MWS connection and campaign settings.

 The day range must always be at least one day more than the wait time.
 However, if you use the delivery date as your basis, you will need to set the day range higher to allow for the shipping time.

 For example, if your buyers usually receive their orders 2-5 days after placing them, and you want to send emails 2 days after delivery date, you should set your day range to at least 8 days to ensure sending.
-Most sellers set the day range somewhere between 30 and 90 to be safe.

-(Tip: You can also change the priority of the campaigns by going to the Campaigns page and dragging the list icon to the left of each campaign to a higher or lower position.
-Do this to make sure your most important emails are sent on time, in case the Daily Email Limit prevents sending all the emails.)
+Tip: You can also change the priority of the campaigns by going to the Campaigns page and dragging the list icon to the left of each campaign to a higher or lower position.
+Do this to make sure your most important emails are sent on time, in case the Daily Email Limit prevents sending all the emails.

 4. Are Your Rules Accurate?